aclist/kbin-kes/docs/source/enums.rst

 .. rst-class:: enum, member-1
 .. js:attribute:: PAGELOAD

-    On initial pageload
+   When the page was loaded for the first time.

 .. rst-class:: enum, member-2
 .. js:attribute:: TOGGLE

-   When the toggle button was switched, changing the mod's active state
+   When the toggle button was switched, changing the mod's active state.

 .. rst-class:: enum, member-3
 .. js:attribute:: SETTING